mikeos-tech/dictionary-sync/README.md

       /home/mike/.vim_spell/

-To create/edit it use the following command:
+To create or edit this configuration file use this command:

       sudo nano /etc/git_sync.conf

-Add the path to the folder you created, that contains the local *git* repository as a single line, with a trailing slash (/) to the file and save and exit.
+Add the path to the folder you created, that contains the local *git* repository as a single line, with a trailing slash (**/**) to the file and save and exit.

 ---